 If the survey is conducted in refugee contexts where there is no food assistance, the primary objective #1 should be excluded.
 If the survey is conducted in refugee contexts where there is no distribution of cooking fuel, the secondary objective #2 should be excluded.

-- The inclusion of this food security module in routine nutrition surveys will provide basic information on the existing food security situation among the surveyed population.
+- The inclusion of this food security module in routine SENS surveys will provide basic information on the existing food security situation among the surveyed population.

 - Additional assessments will be required to gain a more detailed understanding of the causes and impacts of food insecurity, its dynamics and likely evolution in time, as well as for analysing the impact of responses.
-There are various methods for food security assessments and it is recommended to partner with experienced organisations such as WFP, ACF, Save the Children, or Oxfam to conduct these assessments.
+There are various methods for food security assessments and it is recommended to partner with experienced organisations to conduct these assessments.

-- The majority of indicators proposed in this module have already been used and tested in previous nutrition surveys conducted in refugee populations, and the methods are based on international guidelines (by entities such as FANTA and FAO), that have been adapted to the refugee context.
+- The majority of indicators proposed in this module have already been used and tested in previous SENS surveys conducted in refugee populations, and the methods are based on international guidelines (by entities such as FANTA, FAO and WFP), that have been adapted to the refugee context.

-- The standard SENS questionnaire adapted to the local context should be used for the collection of data on household dietary diversity, general food ration, and negative coping strategies.
+- A standard questionnaire adapted to the local context should be used for the collection of data on food assistance, cooking fuel, negative coping strategies, and household dietary diversity.

-- The standard reporting format for food security indicators should be followed in all nutrition survey reports produced in refugee contexts.
+- The standard reporting format for food security indicators should be followed in all SENS survey reports produced in refugee contexts.